by Svetlana Cheusheva, updated on

 Merging rows in Excel is one of the most common tasks that all of us need to perform every now and then.
-The problem is that Microsoft Excel does not provide any decent tool to do this.
-For example, if you try to combine two or more rows in your worksheet using the Merge & Center button (Home tab > Alignment group), all you'll get is the following error message:
+The problem is that Microsoft Excel does not provide a reliable tool to do this.
+For example, if you try to combine two or more rows using the built-in Merge & Center button, you will end up with the following error message:

 "The selection contains multiple data values.
 Merging into one cell will keep the upper-left most data only."

-If you click OK, the merged cells will contain only the value of the top-left cell, all other data will be gone.
-So, obviously we need to come up with some other solution.
-And further on this this article you will find several methods that will let you merge multiple rows in Excel without losing any data.
+Clicking OK will merge the cells but only keep the value of the first cell, all other data will be gone.
+So, obviously we need a better solution.
+This article describes several methods that will let you merge multiple rows in Excel without losing any data.

-The task: you have a customer database where each row contains certain details such as the product name, product key, customer name and so on.
-What we want is to combine all the rows related to a particular order, so that the result would look similar to this:
+The task: you have a database where each row contains certain details such as product name, product key, customer name and so on.
+What we want is to combine all the rows related to a particular order like shown below:

-- Merge rows and separate the values with comma:
+Merge rows and separate the values with comma and space:

 =CONCATENATE(A1,", ",A2,", ",A3)